rzshrote/pybrops/README.md

-# PyBrOpt
+# PyBrOpS
-Python Breeding Optimizer: A python library for optimizing breeding-related problems.
+Python Breeding Optimizer and Simulator: A python library for simulating breeding programs and optimizing breeding-related problems.

 ## Dependencies
 1) `numpy 1.18.1+`